Chaudhry Zafar Iqbal

 Chaudhry Zafar Iqbal is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.
 He defeated Chaudhry Lal Hussain of the Pakistan Muslim League (N) from Jhelum.

 Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Tehreek-e-Insaf (PTI) from PP-26 Jhelum-II in the 2018 Punjab provincial election.
-He defeatedChaudhry Lal Hussain, a candidate of the Pakistan Muslim League (N) (PML(N)).
+He defeated Chaudhry Lal Hussain, a candidate of the Pakistan Muslim League (N) (PML(N)).

 He is running for a seat in the Provincial Assembly from PP-26 Jhelum-II as a candidate of the PTI in the 2023 Punjab provincial election.

 He was arrested by police under Section 16 of the Maintenance of Public Order (MPO) on 25 July 2023.